Brewers vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Dane Dunning (9-4) will take the mound for the Rangers, his 19th start of the season.
+- The Rangers will send Max Scherzer (12-4) to the mound for his 23rd start this season.

-- Dunning has four starts in a row of five innings or more.
+- Scherzer will look to finish five or more innings for the 12th start in a row.

-- He has seven appearances this season with zero earned runs allowed out of his 26 chances this season.
+- He has finished five appearances without allowing an earned run in 22 chances this season.

 |Opponent